Watershed Physical Description

 Sediment and Water Quality

-areas or the build-up/wash-off approach for urban settings.
-Channel erosion, deposition, and sediment transport can be added to reach elements while sediment settling can be included in reservoir
+build-up/wash-off approach for urban settings.
+Channel erosion, deposition, and sediment transport can be added to reach elements while sediment settling can be included in reservoir elements.
+Nutrient

-elements.
-Nutrient boundary conditions (nitrogen and phosphorus) can be added to source and subbasin elements.
-Nutrient transformations and transport will be computed in reach and reservoir
+boundary conditions (nitrogen and phosphorus) can be added to source and subbasin elements.
+Nutrient transformations and transport will be computed in reach and reservoir elements.

 Back to the top